ValenciaLim/lendLink-v2/README.md

 - **Aave**: Flash loan integration on Etherlink
 - **Uniswap**: DEX integration on Etherlink

-## 📚 Additional Documentation

-For detailed information about the LendLink Prime cross-chain extension, see [README-PRIME.md](README-PRIME.md).

-For comprehensive 1inch API integration details, see [README-1INCH-INTEGRATION.md](README-1INCH-INTEGRATION.md).

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.